-4.3 Recommended Academic Plans
+4.3 Academic Plan

-The Faculty of the Humanities makes provision for core academic plans in the BSocSci degree.
-These academic plans are built with a specific core (majors), which together with a relevant minor subject and an elective; offer a student a coherent plan with a purposeful outcome.
+The following core academic plan should be followed for the BSocSci degree.
+This academic plan consists of specific core subjects (majors), together with a relevant minor subject and an elective subject(s), which offers a student a coherent plan with a purposeful outcome.